raquelcolares/Data-Science_Unimed-BH_DIO/Projects/6 - Training Neural Networks with Transfer Learning/README.md

 The project consists of applying the Transfer Learning method in a Deep Learning network in Python programming language.

 Transfer learning is a machine learning method where a model developed for a task is reused as the starting point for a model on a second task.

-For this project the dataset contains two class of images Cats and Dogs
+For this project the dataset contains two class of images Cats and Dogs.